 Abstracts are being sought on any topics dealing with, or related to, water.
-A list of possible topics is provided that are common to our conferences, including a section on topics (Local Topics) that we view as especially important to the Mid-Atlantic area.
-[Link here] But feel free to use your imagination and if you need advice contact the co-chairs.
+A list of possible topics is provided that are common to our conferences, including a section on topics (Local Topics) that we view as especially important to the Mid-Atlantic area, but feel free to use your imagination and if you need advice contact the co-chairs.
 Abstracts for both oral and poster presentations are sought (no papers are required).
 AWRA Conference programs consist of four to five 90-minute concurrent sessions in four different time slots over the four day conference (16 to 20 sessions per day).
 A session is typically four 20-minute talks, leaving about 10 minutes for discussion or additional Q & A. Posters are usually placed in the exhibit hall so that you can browse and talk to the authors.
 One important caveat: all presenters must pay a registration fee.

 Before submitting your abstract, please have all the following information with you: